sidlogism/impsia_python_toolbox/README.md

 	# for python linter mypy:
 	export MYPYPATH="/home/myuser/Downloads/impsia_python_toolbox/src/"

-**The used paths should be absolute paths (`../` was not tested, `~` as a shortcut for the user's home-dir is NOT supported in the environment variables neither by mypy nor by pylint).
+**The used paths for the environment variables should be absolute paths since the relative `../` was not tested yet and `~` as a shortcut for the user's home-dir is NOT supported in the environment variables, neither by mypy nor by pylint.
 Please keep in mind that if your IDE (e. g.
 VScode or PyCharm) uses internal linters, these linters must be made aware of the base paths for import-discovery as well.**
 For pylint, you still have to add the check-ignore comment `# pylint: disable=wrong-import-position # noqa: E402` after every import statement placed behind sys.path.append():

 	#!/usr/bin/env python3